sanjan-github/Sanjan_Editor_Portfolio/.ai/14/CURRENT-PLAN.md

 Why was an important decision made?
 .ai/14/CURRENT-PLAN.md
 Answers:
-What are we building, what are we doing next, and how must agents execute it?
+What are we building, what content is approved, what are we doing next, and how must agents execute it?
 Do not duplicate these responsibilities.

 44. CURRENT EXECUTION STATE
 The repository already contains the project foundation and .ai specification system.
-The project is therefore not greenfield.
+The project is not greenfield.
-Current product direction is defined above.
+The product direction and approved copy are defined above.
-The next implementation work must proceed from the actual repository state rather than restarting the project.
+Implementation must proceed from the actual repository state rather than restarting the project.

 45. CURRENT ACTIVE TASK
 Task ID: